Humane Euthanization of Goldfish

 Container should be proportionately sized so that the fish can swim around a bit

-2. Cover, label as such, and place in the refrigerator for 12 to 24 hours, so that the fish will become completely dormant.
+2. Place in the refrigerator for 12 to 24 hours, so that the fish will become completely dormant.

-4. Place the container in the freezer for a minimum 36 hours.
+4. Cover and place the container in the freezer for a minimum 36 hours.

 5. Dispose of container at your discretion